 Scavenger hunts using phones seem to pretty popular these days for get-togethers as well as for kids birthday parties!
 So how excited would your kids be to host their own video scavenger hunt for their friends?
-Here's the free printable party game you need!
+Here's one of our free printable party games for kids that you need!

 How to Set Up Your Video Scavenger Hunt